Depression. Causes, symptoms, treatment of the disease

 • emotional imbalance.

-• Such complications not only complicate the process of rehabilitation, but the very question of recovery is under threat.
+• Such complications not only complicate the rehabilitation process, but the very issue of recovery is jeopardized.

-Due to the fact that the patient's psyche is disturbed, his emotional state affects not only his health, it becomes a real test for relatives, because it is they who experience depressive, aggressive or other states of the patient.
+Due to the fact that the patient’s psyche is disturbed, his emotional state affects not only his health, it becomes a real test for loved ones, because they are the ones who experience the patient’s depressive, aggressive or other states.

 Psychosomatic causes of stroke

-Dizziness, headaches, deterioration of memory, vision, hearing, and so on - all these are signs of problems with blood circulation in the brain and harbingers of a stroke.
-In most cases, the causes of "brainstroke" are pathologies of the cardiovascular system and accompanying illnesses.
-But if we associate a stroke with the psychological states of a person and psychosomatics, the reasons contributing to its development will be as follows:
+Dizziness, headaches, deterioration of memory, vision, hearing, and so on - all these are signs of problems with blood circulation in the brain and precursors of a stroke.
+In most cases, the causes of “brain stroke” are pathologies of the cardiovascular system and concomitant diseases.
+But if we associate a stroke with a person’s psychological conditions and psychosomatics, the reasons contributing to its development will be the following:

 1. Constant stress - problems at work, frequent worries and worries.

-2. Jealousy - discord in the family, groundless or justified jealousy, responds with the most serious mental disorders.
+2. Jealousy - discord in the family, groundless or justified jealousy, results in serious mental disorders.

 3. Anger and hatred are so strong feelings, even if they are pathological manifestations, also contribute to the development of an attack.

-4. The race for success is about competing with yourself to achieve some goals or the desire to surpass others.
+4. Success race - we are talking about competition with oneself to achieve some goals or the desire to surpass others.
 Such states are emotionally exhausting.

-5. Depression - given state abnormal for healthy person, only its manifestation or the state of psychosis can speak of problems in the head.
+5. Depression – this state abnormal for healthy person, only its manifestation or state of psychosis can indicate problems in the head.

-All the factors described above indicate that a person has a mental disorder.
-Constant exposure to such conditions provokes health problems, increasing the likelihood of developing a stroke, they cannot be ignored.
+All the factors described indicate that the person has a mental disorder.
+Constant exposure to such conditions provokes health problems, increasing the likelihood of developing a stroke; they cannot be ignored.

-Often, these behaviors are caused by lesions in the temporal lobe involving the parahippocampal or anterior cingulate gyrus.
-At the same time, patients have psychosis, emotional imbalance.
-In order to get rid of similar complications, sedatives may be required, but the most important thing is the understanding attitude of others and tolerance.
+Often these behaviors are caused by lesions in the temporal lobe involving the parahippocampal or anterior cingulate cortex.
+In this case, patients experience psychosis and emotional imbalance.
+To get rid of similar complications, sedatives may be required, but the most important thing is the understanding attitude of others and tolerance.

 Another severe disorder, which is a certain type of psychosomatic complication.
-The reasons for its development are the same, but now, in addition to psychosis and anger, it is noticeable that the patient has become depressed, detached, there is a general deterioration not only in the psychological, but also in the physical condition, dizziness.
-In such a situation, in addition to the main treatment, antidepressants are prescribed to the patient.
+The reasons for its development are the same, but now, in addition to psychosis and anger, it is noticeable that the patient has become depressed, detached, there is a general deterioration of not only psychological, but also physical condition, dizziness.
+In such situations, in addition to the main treatment, the patient is prescribed antidepressants.

-This manifestation is difficult to consider as a consequence of psychotic problems, rather it is a direct consequence of certain disorders caused by extensive damage.
-It is difficult to cure a person with such a diagnosis; means are used to activate the work of brain neurons and stimulate mental activity, a long course of therapy.
+This manifestation is difficult to consider as a consequence of psychotic problems; rather, it is a direct consequence of certain disorders caused by extensive damage.
+It is difficult to cure a person with such a diagnosis; means are used aimed at activating the work of brain neurons and stimulating mental activity, as well as a long course of therapy.

 Psychogenic dizziness

-Such dizziness is direct evidence of certain disorders that are directly related to the psychological and mental state.
+Such dizziness is direct evidence of certain disorders directly related to psychological and mental state.
 Depending on the nature of the problem, both antidepressants and sedatives are used.

-Mental disorders after a stroke are much broader, the most common pathological behavioral disorders in patients who have had an attack are listed above.
-In addition, if the patient was exposed to certain psychosomatic problems before the stroke, the likelihood of their occurrence after the “hit” is significantly increased.
-What to do and how to act in such situations is decided by the attending physician, however, for a full-fledged treatment, the help of more specialized specialists may be required, among which there should be a rehabilitation psychologist.
+Mental disorders after a stroke are much broader in nature; the common pathological behavioral disorders of patients who have suffered an attack are listed above.
+In addition, if the patient was susceptible to certain psychosomatic problems before the stroke, the likelihood of their occurrence after the “stroke” increases significantly.
+What to do and how to act in such situations is decided by the attending physician, however, for full treatment, the help of more specialized specialists may be required, among whom should be a rehabilitation psychologist.

-If a person’s psyche after a stroke is noticeably “loose”, there is depression, anger, grouchiness, aggressiveness, etc., he needs not only a standard course of treatment, but also psychological help, and possibly therapy with appropriate drugs.
+If a person’s psyche is noticeably “shaken” after a stroke, there is depression, anger, grumpiness, aggressiveness, etc., he requires not only a standard course of treatment, but also psychological help, and possibly therapy with appropriate medications.

-In the treatment of all kinds of psychosomatic abnormalities, psychostimulants are used, therapy with antidepressants, some kind of sedative, neuroleptics is carried out.
-In any case, each medicine is taken only as prescribed by a specialist, the course and dosage of its intake are prescribed by the attending physician and the rehabilitation psychologist.
-Before the appointment of treatment and in its process, the patient may need a number of diagnostic measures aimed at assessing the condition and degree of damage caused by impaired blood circulation in the brain, as well as the dynamics of improvements.
+In the treatment of all kinds of psychosomatic disorders, psychostimulants are used, therapy is carried out with antidepressants, some kind of sedative, and antipsychotics.
+In any case, each medicine is taken only as prescribed by a specialist; the course and dosage of its administration is prescribed by the attending physician and a rehabilitation psychologist.
+Before prescribing treatment and during its process, the patient may require a number of diagnostic measures aimed at assessing the condition and extent of damage caused by impaired blood circulation in the brain, as well as the dynamics of improvement.

-Often, only relatives can understand that a person has a mental disorder after a blow.
-It is for this reason that the survivor of such a shock should have a special attitude rendered by the surrounding people.
-It is necessary to help the patient in every possible way to cope with the misfortune that has fallen on him and be patient, because the treatment can take months.
+Often, only relatives can understand that a person’s psyche is disturbed after a blow.
+It is for this reason that the person who has experienced such a shock should have a special attitude from the people around him.
+It is necessary to help the patient in every possible way to cope with the misfortune that has befallen him and be patient, because treatment can last for months.

-Post-alcoholic depression is an emotional and psychological state that develops against the background of alcohol addiction.
-In its symptoms, it is similar to the withdrawal syndrome, but these conditions have fundamental differences.
+Post-alcohol depression is an emotional and psychological state that develops against the background alcohol addiction.
+In terms of its symptoms, it is similar to withdrawal syndrome, but these conditions have fundamental differences.

-If a severe hangover is more often accompanied by symptoms of a physiological plan, then depression is characterized by psychological problems.
+If a severe hangover is often accompanied by physiological symptoms, then depression is characterized by psychological problems.

-The relief that a new drink brings is deceptive.
-It is temporary and after a short period of time, unpleasant symptoms return.
+The relief that comes with drinking more alcohol is deceptive.
+It is temporary and after a short period of time the unpleasant symptoms return.
 For this reason, experts note that post-alcohol depression turns into chronic form more often than other forms of disease.

-It has long been proven that the use of alcoholic products disrupts the functioning of the internal organs of a person.
-The most serious damage is done to the nervous system and brain.
+It has long been proven that drinking alcohol disrupts the functioning of human internal organs.
+The most serious damage is caused to the nervous system and brain.
 Regular toxic exposure weakens the protective functions of the nervous system, which leads to mental disorders.

-Each new dose of alcoholic products allows a person to feel joy, a sense of euphoria, satisfaction.
+Each new dose of alcoholic beverages allows a person to feel joy, a sense of euphoria, and satisfaction.
 Psychological barriers to behavior are removed, fear goes away.
-In some cases, increased aggression towards others.
+In some cases, aggression towards others increases.
 But after a few hours this condition passes.
 In its place comes fatigue and emptiness.
-There are withdrawal symptoms.
-As a result, any conflict leads to anger and a desire to drink a new portion of alcohol.
+Symptoms of withdrawal syndrome occur.
+As a result, any conflict leads to anger and the desire to drink a new portion of alcohol.

 • the meaning of life is lost;

-• the surrounding world becomes gray and monotonous, there are no bright colors in it.
+• the world around us becomes gray and monotonous, there are no bright colors in it.

 • Gradually, a person develops a chronic depressive state.
-In this case, at first glance, signs of the disease may be absent.
-Man will live everyday life to do the usual things.
-The disease will begin to progress, there will be classic symptoms depression.
+At first glance, there may be no signs of the disease.
+The man will live everyday life, do everyday things.
+The disease will begin to progress and classic symptoms depressive state.

 Symptoms of depression

-Symptoms psychological depression easily confused with a hangover.
-The latter usually occurs within 5-10 hours after drinking alcohol.
+Symptoms psychological depression easily confused with a hangover syndrome.
+The latter usually occurs within 5–10 hours after drinking alcohol.
 Its symptoms are mainly related to the physical condition of the patient.
-They manifest as headache, nausea, photophobia, general weakness.
-Post-alcoholic depression affects the psychological state, so its symptoms are associated precisely with mental health person.
-It affects the emotional state, outlook on life, attitude towards oneself and the world around.
+They manifest themselves in the form of headache, nausea, photophobia, general weakness.
+Post-alcohol depression affects the psychological state, so its symptoms are associated specifically with psychological health person.
+It affects your emotional state, outlook on life, attitude towards yourself and the world around you.

 Experts identify a number of main signs of post-alcohol depression:

-• Feeling overwhelmed.
-It manifests itself in a sense of guilt in front of oneself and others.
+• Feeling depressed.
+It manifests itself in a feeling of guilt towards oneself and others.

-• Slowing down the rhythm of life.
-In a state of depression, a person refuses to participate in social life.
+• Slowing down the pace of life.
+A depressed person refuses to participate in social life.

 • The pace of his vital activity slows down.
 A person spends more time alone, sitting in front of a TV or computer monitor.

-• slowdown psychological reaction.
+• Slowdown psychological reaction.
 A patient in a state of depression reacts slowly to the environment.
-The feeling of joy or other emotions do not appear on the face immediately, gradually.
-The patient seems detached, thoughtful.
+A feeling of joy or other emotions does not appear on the face immediately, but gradually.
+The patient seems detached and thoughtful.

 • Decreased self-preservation instinct.
-Against the background of depression, a person begins to poorly distinguish danger.
-He inattentively reacts to the environment, can provoke an accident.
+Against the background of depression, a person begins to have difficulty discerning danger.
+He reacts inattentively to his surroundings and can provoke an accident.

-• Thoughts of suicide.
+• Thoughts about suicide.
 At prolonged depression against the background of chronic alcohol dependence, suicidal tendencies arise.
-They are connected with the fact that the patient excludes himself from social life, loses connections, becomes unclaimed professionally.
+They are associated with the fact that the patient excludes himself from social life, loses connections, and becomes unclaimed professionally.

-• Loss of the meaning of life.
-On the background constant need in alcohol everything around becomes uninteresting, boring, monotonous.
-Patients do not have a feeling of joy.
+• Loss of meaning in life.
+In the background constant need in alcohol, everything around you becomes uninteresting, boring, monotonous.
+Patients do not feel joy.
 Satisfaction comes only after drinking a new portion of alcohol.

 • short-term disorder, mild form;